qtepics/qtepics.github.io/getting_started.md

 _Optional:_ Define QE_FFMPEG if mpeg streaming is required (on Windows, this must point to the FFMPEG directory; on Linux just being defined is sufficient).

+_Optional:_ Define QE_ARCHAPPL_SUPPORT=YES to include Archive Appliance support.

+_Optional:_ Define PROTOBUF_INCLUDE_PATH.
+When Archive Appliance selected, location of the protobuf header files (if not already in tool chain search path).

+_Optional:_ Define PROTOBUF_LIB_DIR.
+When Archive Appliance selected, location of the protobuf library files (if not already in tool chain search path).

 _Optional:_ Define QE_CAQTDM if integration of PSI's caQtDM into QEGui is required.
 If you want caQtDM integrated, download and build it and define the environment variable QE_CAQTDM to point to the caQtDM_Project directory.